Updated May 2021 – Estimated reading time: 3 minutes

 Experiential marketing research is a powerful tool.
 But, it’s oftentimes misunderstood.
-Unless you’re a researcher (or a research junkie), your eyes may likely glaze over when terms like sample size, margin of error, or confidence interval are mentioned.
+Unless you’re a researcher (or a research junkie), your eyes may likely glaze over when terms like sample size, the margin of error, or confidence interval are mentioned.

 Quantitative v.
 Qualitative Research in Experiential Marketing